blueteamtech/ai-tweet-scheduler/v2-personality-ai-plan.md

 - [ ] Confirm scheduling and see success message
 - [ ] Check that tweets appear in queue
 - [ ] Verify first tweet posts at scheduled time

+#### **What's Happening (Simple):**
+After generating your tweets, you click "Schedule 5/Day" and the system automatically figures out the perfect times to post them - spread throughout each day between 7am-10pm, never too close together, and optimized for engagement.
+It's like having a social media manager who schedules everything perfectly while you sleep.

+#### **Potential Troubleshooting Areas:**
+- **Timezone Handling**: User's timezone vs server timezone vs posting timezone - can cause confusion
+- **QStash Limits**: Verify QStash can handle the volume of scheduled messages we're creating
+- **Scheduling Conflicts**: What if user manually scheduled a tweet at same time as auto-scheduled one?
+- **Time Calculation Logic**: Algorithm for "well-distributed" times needs testing with edge cases
+- **Weekend vs Weekday**: Should weekend posting times be different?
+User preferences?
+- **Queue Overflow**: What happens if user schedules 100 tweets?
+Performance implications?

 ---